NJIT-WIS/mywebclass-agile-docs/documentation/theme_1/initiatives/initiative_basic_webpage_template.md

 ### Assumptions:

-The development team is available to collaborate on the project plan and project management documentation The project plan and documentation will be approved by relevant stakeholders
+The development team is available to collaborate on the project plan and project management documentation</br>
+The project plan and documentation will be approved by relevant stakeholders

 ### Risks:

-Delays in the development of the project plan and project management documentation may impact the overall project timeline Inadequate project planning and management may lead to cost overruns and quality issues
+Delays in the development of the project plan and project management documentation may impact the overall project timeline</br>
+Inadequate project planning and management may lead to cost overruns and quality issues</br>

+### Dependencies:
-Dependencies: None
+None

 ### Team:

-Project Manager: Responsible for overseeing the development of the project plan and project management documentation Development Team: Collaborate on the development of the project plan and project management documentation.
+Project Manager: Responsible for overseeing the development of the project plan and project management documentation</br>
+Development Team: Collaborate on the development of the project plan and project management documentation.